 The first train leaves the terminus at 5.30am.
 The last train arrives at the terminal station at 1.15am, except on Fridays, Saturdays and on nights before a holiday, when the service ends at 2.15am.
 Tickets are sold through automated machines at stations.
 Entrance is by automated gate, opened by tickets or Navigo cards.
 Gates return metro tickets for passengers to keep.

-Tickets cost 1.80 euro (14.10 euros in tens).
-Valid for a multi transfer journey within 1h30 from first use, they can be used on the metro, buses, trams, RER in zone 1 (See metro zone map), with transfers on the same mode of transport and between metro and RER.
+T+ tickets cost 1.80 euro (14.10 euros in tens).
+Valid for a multi transfer journey within 1h30 from first use, they can be used on the metro, buses, trams, RER in zone 1 with transfers on the same mode of transport and between metro and RER.
+Special tickets have to be bought for zone 2 to 6.

 When transferring between the metro and the RER, it is necessary to retain the ticket.
 The RER requires a valid metro ticket for entry and exit.